 A number of software packages for solving constraint satisfaction problems make extensive use of linear relaxations.
-The ICOS solver by LEBBAH [17] is a free software package for solving nonlinear and continuous constraints, based on constraint programming, relaxation and interval analysis techniques.
-The prize winning, commercial solver BARON by SAHINIDIS & TAWARMALANI [26] - a highly developed, approximate global optimization solver - uses a special linear relaxation technique called the sandwich method, while the COCONUT Environment [27, 28] applies both linear relaxations using slopes and reformulation-linearization on Directed Acyclic Graphs (DAGs).
+The ICOS solver by Lebbah [18] is a free software package for solving nonlinear and continuous constraints, based on constraint programming, relaxation and interval analysis techniques.
+The prize winning, commercial solver Baron by Sahinidis & Tawarmalani [29] - a highly developed, non rigorous, global optimization solver - uses a special linear relaxation technique called the sandwich method, while the COCONUT environment [30, 31] applies both linear relaxations using slopes and reformulation-linearization on Directed Acyclic Graphs (DAGs).

-Note that solving constrained global optimization problems by branch and bound is in practice reduced to solving a sequence of constraint satisfaction problems, each obtained by adding a constraint $f(x) \leq f{\text{best}}$ to the original constraints, where f is the objective function and f{best} the function value of the best feasible point found so far.
+Note that solving constrained global optimization problems by branch and bound is in practice reduced to solving a sequence of constraint satisfaction problems, each obtained by adding a constraint $f(x) \leq f{\text{best}}$ to the original constraints, where f is the objective function and $f{\text{best}}$ the function value of the best feasible point found so far.
 Thus all techniques for solving constraint satisfaction problems have immediate impact on global optimization.
 This widens the scope of the possible applications of the methods presented.